The Human Papillomavirus (HPV) Vaccine

 Who should get HPV vaccine?

-Two (2) doses of HPV vaccine given at least six (6) months apart are recommended for 11- and 12-year-olds to protect them from HPV cancers and genital warts.
-13- and 14-year-old teens can also receive HPV vaccination on the new two (2) dose schedule, instead of the original three (3) dose schedule.
+Two (2) doses of HPV vaccine given at least six (6) months apart are recommended for those 9- to 14-year-olds to protect them from HPV cancers and genital warts.
+If the vaccine series is started at the routine 9-year-old doctor visit, this offers more opportunities to complete the 2 dose series.

 Individuals with weak immune systems (including people living with HIV/AIDS) ages nine (9) through 26, should get the three (3) dose vaccine series at 1, 1-2, and 6 months.
 A three (3) dose series is also recommended for person who receive their first valid dose on or after their 15th birthday.

-Why is HPV vaccine recommended at age 11 or 12 years?
+Why is HPV vaccine recommended at age 9 to 12 years?

-The HPV vaccine is recommended for preteen boys and girls at age 11 or 12 so they are protected before ever being exposed to the virus.
+The HPV vaccine is recommended for preteen boys and girls aged 9 to 12 years so they are protected before ever being exposed to the virus.

 Studies show the vaccine produces a stronger immune response in preteen and young teens compared to older teens and young adults.
-In fact, two (2) shots given at least six (6) months apart for preteens and teens younger than 15 provides the same protection as three (3) shots for those older than 15.
-It is not recommended that an individual waits to be vaccinated when they reach puberty or start having sex.
+In fact, two (2) shots given at least six (6) months apart for preteens and teens younger than 15 years provides the same protection as three (3) shots for those older than 15 years.
+It is not recommended that an individual waits to be vaccinated until they reach puberty or start having sex.
 Preteens should receive all recommended doses of the HPV vaccine series long before they begin any type of sexual activity.
+Beginning the vaccine series at the routine 9-year-old doctor visit also provides more opportunities to complete the 2-dose series on time by the age of 13.

 Who recommends the HPV vaccine?